Photo1 MIT Department of Biology

 The junior year can be a wonderful time for a student to study abroad, and to experience a different culture and educational style.
 Today’s world has become a place where knowledge and careers are often multinational.
 Learning how to live and work in another culture is a valuable part of your education that will prepare you to work in other countries and be a competent “citizen of the world”.
 One great way to explore another culture is to participate in the Cambridge/MIT exchange (CME).
 In this program, you will spend your entire junior year at Cambridge University in England.
 This is an excellent opportunity to combine complete some of your biology requirements, while experiencing a different culture and educational style.
-See the Cambridge-MIT Exchange (CME) program's page for more general information, and the specific CME information for MIT students.
+See the Cambridge-MIT Exchange (CME) program's page for more information.

 You should be a sophomore, with a GPA of 4.0 or greater.
 You should have completed 7.01x, 7.02, 7.03, and 7.05. by the end of your sophomore year.
 You may still be able to participate if you have not completed these courses, but you will need to discuss this with the Biology CME advisor.

 Yes you can!
-You will be able to complete and get credit for the equivalent of 7.06 and your three biology restricted electives.
-In addition you will be able to get HASS credit as well as General Institute credit.
+You will be able to complete and get credit for the equivalent of 7.06 and your three biology restricted electives depending on which triposes you complete in Cambridge.

 You must receive permission from the Biology Department in advance of your year at Cambridge in order to receive credit.
 Departmental approval of a proposal to spend a year at Cambridge will depend on your having already completed the necessary prerequisite courses and having a very strong academic record.

-For each tripos successfully completed, students receive 36 units of MIT credit.
-You will receive credit for 7.39, 7.06, and one restricted elective ORcredit for 7.39 and two restricted electives.
+For each tripos successfully completed, students receive 36 units of MIT credit that includes credit for two Biology courses.
+In order to receive credit for 7.06, you must take complete one of two triposes, either Biochemistry and Molecular Biology or Cell and Developmental Biology.
+For each tripos completed, you will receive credit for 7.39, 7.06, and one restricted elective OR credit for 7.39 and two restricted electives.
 For one tripos, you will receive 36 units of credit, for two triposes you will receive 72 units, and for three triposes, you will receive 108 units of credit.
+Students usually take two triposes that include Biochemistry and Molecular Biology and/or Cell and Developmental Biology and receive credit for 7.06 and three restricted electives.
+Their third tripos is in another field that can fulfill the HASS requirement.

 It is your responsibility to propose courses to be taken at Cambridge that would fulfill Biology requirements.
 This information should be included in your personal statement with your application.